-A majority of meeting planners and hotel sales associates have a profile on LinkedIn, as they should!
-Being in such a social and transactional industry, it’s important to keep an accurate profile so we can all connect with each other when business needs to be conducted.
-It’s also a great place to share content with one another in our industry.
+A majority of B2B Sales Professionals associates have a profile on LinkedIn, as they should!
+Being in such a social and transactional role, it’s important to keep an accurate profile so we can all connect with each other when business needs to be conducted.
+It’s also a great place to share content with one another in your respective industry.

 Creating connections by extending invitations is a great way to grow your network and increase the visibility of your content, but before we go accepting every single invitation from potential contacts, here are some tips on how to best connect with your network and increase your LinkedIn engagement

 7 Tips for Engaging with Your LinkedIn Connections

 - Ensure your profile is complete – trust and relationships can only be established if they can get a sense of who you are.
 Ensure your profile is complete from top to bottom.
 I have created a resource for optimizing your LinkedIn profile –to be added to the list of notifications for when this resource is next available, sign up here!